-Learn everything you can about fisrt-aid.
+Learn everything you can about first-aid.
 Knowing what to do in the event of severe bleeding, choking, or severe allergic reaction could save a life.

 It may not be possible for EMS personnel to come to assist you in an emergency.
 You may need to contact a doctor and request advice on providing care, even if it is outside of your training.
 Document the doctor’s orders carefully.